sjackman/uniqtag-paper/README.md

 the Ensembl human genome spanning eight years to demonstrate this stability.

-The implementation of UniqTag is available at
+The implementation of UniqTag in Ruby and an R package are available at
 <https://github.com/sjackman/uniqtag>.
-Supplementary material and code
+The R package is also available
-to reproduce it is available at
+from CRAN: `install.packages("uniqtag")`.
+Supplementary material and code to reproduce it is available at
 <https://github.com/sjackman/uniqtag-paper>.

 Introduction